Description

 - Credit Cards: Visa, Mastercard, American Express

-- Cryptocurrency: Bitcoin, Ethereum (additional privacy)
+- Cryptocurrency: Bitcoin, Ethereum (more privacy)

 - Bank Transfers: Wire transfer for larger orders